-All occupants should wear their lap and shoulder belts properly.
+All occupants should ALWAYS wear their lap and shoulder belts properly.

-The driver and front passenger seats should be moved back as far as practical to allow the front airbags room to inflate.
+The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Airbags room to inflate.

-If your vehicle has side airbags, do not lean against the door.
-Airbags will inflate forcefully into the space between you and the door.
+Do not lean against the door or window.
+If your vehicle has side airbags, and deployment occurs, the side airbags will inflate forcefully into the space between you and the door.

 If the airbag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
-Phone numbers are provided under "If You Need Assistance" in Section 9 of this manual.
+Phone numbers are provided under "If You Need Assistance" in this manual.

-- Relying on the airbags alone could lead to more severe injuries in a collision.
+Relying on the airbags alone could lead to more severe injuries in a collision.
 The airbags work with your seat belt to restrain you properly.
 In some collisions, the airbags won't deploy at all.
-Always wear your seat belts even though you have airbags. - Being too close to the steering wheel or instrument panel during front airbag deployment could cause serious injury.
+Always wear your seat belts even though you have airbags.

+- Being too close to the steering wheel or instrument panel during Advanced Front Airbag deployment could cause serious injury, including death.
 Airbags need room to inflate.
 Sit back, comfortably extending your arms to reach the steering wheel or instrument panel. - Side airbags also need room to inflate.
-Do not lean against the door.
+Do not lean against the door or window.
 Sit upright in the center of the seat.